the-virtual-brain/tvb-root/scientific_library/tvb/rateML/rateML_CUDA/README.md

     } // j_node */

-    // rec_n is used for the scaling over nodes c_pop1 = global_coupling * coupling;
+    // rec_n is used for the scaling over nodes c_pop1 *= global_coupling * coupling;
-    c_pop2 = g;
+    c_pop2 *= g;
 ```

-# Running an example
+# Running an example from ~/run folder
-Place an xml model file in directory used for your XML model storage and execute "cuda_templating(Model+'_CUDA',
+Create a model, name it ['modelname'+'_CUDA'.xml] and execute the "cuda_templating('Modelname',
-'path/to/XMLmodels')" function.
-The resulting model will be placed in the CUDA model directory.
+'path/to/your/XMLmodels')" function from LEMS2CUDA.py.
+The resulting model will be placed in the CUDA model
+folder (tvb/rateML/rateML_CUDA/CUDAmodels).
+This location is relative to your project path.
-The directory 'tvb-hpc/dsl/dsl_cuda/example/' holds an example how to run the model generator and the CUDA model
+In the folder 'tvb/rateML/rateML_CUDA/run/' an example can be found on how to run the model generator and the CUDA model
 on a GPU.
+From this folder, execute __main__.py on a CUDA enabled machine or execute
-From this directory, execute './runthings cuda [Modelname]' to start model generation corresponding to an xml file
+'./run_example_on_cluster [Modelname]' on a SLURM cluster with GPU nodes to start model generation and
-and a parameters sweep simulation with the produced model file on a CUDA enabled machine.
+a parameters sweep simulation with the produced model file on a GPU.
+The sbatch parameters in 'submit_sbatch.sh'
-The cuda parameter indicates a cuda simulation is to be started  and the [modelname] paramater is the model
-that is the target of simulation.
+should be altered to match the cluster of choice.
+The block dimensions default to 32x32 which has shown to have
+the best occupancy, the grid is adjusted accordingly.
+In the output.out a small report on the success of
+the simulation is printed.